-In repsonse to his memo, the library received appoximately 350 pieces of correspondence from the community both in favour of the drag queen story time event and against it.
+In response to his memo, the library received about 350 pieces of correspondence from the community reflecting opinions both in favour and against the planned story time events.

-Michal Utko, director of marketing and community with ORL, confirmed cultural programming at the library — including the drag queen storytelling event — will continue as is for the forseeable future
+Michal Utko, director of marketing and community with ORL, confirmed cultural programming at the library — including the drag queen story telling event — will continue as is for the foreseeable future

 He also said the sensitivity training for the management team will occur shortly.

-“It hasn’t been schedule yet.
+“It hasn’t been scheduled yet.
 It will be something happens sooner than later, and no later than next month.”